-The present study adds to this growing body of research by exploring how a variety of techniques from accusatorial and information-gathering approaches predict suspects’ self-reported confession, cooperation, and disclosure decisions.
+The present study adds to this growing body of research by exploring how a variety of techniques from accusatorial and information-gathering approaches predict suspected persons’ self-reported confession, cooperation, and disclosure decisions.
 The study extends prior work by Cleary and Bull (2019; 2021) in several ways.
 Their initial article focused on a sample of 444 individuals detained in one of two jail facilities and examined perceptions of (un)favorable interrogation techniques.
 In their subsequent article, Cleary and Bull (2021) narrowed to a subset of detained individuals (N = 249) who had been interrogated about the crime(s) they were charged with; that article examined how detained individuals’ personal characteristics, criminological factors, and interrogation-related characteristics were associated with the confession outcomes of these interrogations.

 Using data from the same sample of detained individuals, the present study further examines how the specific interrogation techniques police used related not only to respondents’ confession outcomes but also their levels of cooperation and disclosure during the interrogation.
-In doing so, this study contributes an essential piece to the growing body of literature on suspects’ experiences with interrogations: examining the role of accusatorial and information-gathering methods in various interrogation outcomes in a sample of detained persons in the U.S.
+In doing so, this study contributes an essential piece to the growing body of literature on suspected persons’ experiences with interrogations: examining the role of accusatorial and information-gathering methods in various interrogation outcomes in a sample of detained persons in the U.S.

 Accusatorial, Confrontational Methods

 Accusatorial interrogation techniques are characterized by direct, often aggressive confrontation in which the interrogator expresses their certainty in the guilt of the person suspected of a crime.
 The Reid Technique has been regarded by a variety of scholars as an exemplar of accusatorial interrogation methods and is a widely adopted training paradigm in the U.S. (Cleary & Warner, 2016).
-The Reid Technique has consisted of two phases, with the first phase (the Behavior Analysis Interview; BAI) intended to detect a deceptive suspect by use of non-confrontational questions (Inbau et al., 2013).
+The Reid Technique has consisted of two phases, with the first phase (the Behavior Analysis Interview; BAI) intended to detect a deceptive interviewee by use of non-confrontational questions (Inbau et al., 2013).
 Only those determined to be lying—and therefore probably guilty—move forward to an interrogation.
 Reid’s interrogation consists of steps intended to induce individuals who are guilty to confess, including direct confrontation, offering justifications, and preventing denials.

 A wealth of research has failed to find support for the Reid Technique specifically and accusatorial approaches generally.
-Research suggests that the BAI may not accurately distinguish between guilty and innocent suspects, largely because its indicators are based on faulty cues to deception (Vrij et al., 2019).
+Research suggests that the BAI may not accurately distinguish between guilty and innocent interviewees, largely because its indicators are based on faulty cues to deception (Vrij et al., 2019).
 Thus, both individuals who are guilty and those who are innocent might move into guilt-presumptive interrogation.
 Indeed, a prevailing concern with accusatorial techniques is that they work too well—that is, they can create conditions of fear, stress, and hopelessness that lead not only guilty individuals to confess, but also some innocent individuals to confess as a means of escape.
 Specifically, innocent individuals may come to prioritize the short-term benefits of confessing (i.e., to end the interrogation) over its long-term consequences—a tendency that accusatorial tactics capitalize on (Kassin et al., 2010).

 Rapport-based, Information-Gathering Methods